What are sight words?

 Teaching your child to automatically recognize these sight words while reading will greatly improve her reading fluency.
 The National Reading Panel (2000) has defined fluency as “reading text with speed, accuracy, and proper expression.”
 Fluency instruction should always be paired with comprehension—just because a child can read aloud quickly and accurately does not necessarily mean she is gleaning the important information and concepts within the text.
 Sight Word instruction, which aims to improve reading fluency, should take no more than 5 minutes each day.

-Here are several sight word activities that can be done in 5-10 minutes:
+Here are several easy sight word activities that can be done in 5-10 minutes and will help your child learn their sight words.
+These make great sight word activities for kindergarten or preschool.

 Big Brother and I frequently play this together.
 It makes the process of automatically recognizing sight words fun by turning it into a game!